gofynd/fdk-client-python/documentation/platform/USER.md

-Retrieve a list of currently active user sessions.
+Use this API to retrieve a list of session with info of customers who have registered in the application.

 *Returned Response:*